openmobilehub/omh-maps/README.md

 # OMH Maps Client Library Overview
-The solution to seamlessly integrating maps across GMS (Google Mobile Services) and non-GMS devices.
+OMH Maps is an Android client library that makes it easy to integrate maps on both Google Mobile Services (GMS) and non-GMS devices.
+It eliminates the need for separate codebases for different Android builds.

-With OMH Maps SDK, you can effortlessly incorporate Google Maps and OpenStreetMap implementations into your applications, regardless of whether the device has Google Mobile Services or not.
-Our SDK handles the complexities behind the scenes, providing a unified interface and common components for consistent map functionality.
+With the OMH Maps Client Library, you can easily add Google Maps, OpenStreetMap, and other third-party maps to your applications, regardless of whether the device has GMS or not.
+The library takes care of the technical details, providing a unified interface and components for a consistent map experience.

-# Getting started
-This section describes how to setup an Android Studio project to use the OMH Maps SDK for Android.
-For greater ease, a base code will be used within the repository.

-**Note: To quickly run a full-featured app with all OMH Maps functionality, refer to the [`Sample App`](#sample-app) section and follow the provided steps.**
+## A single codebase, running seamlessly on any device
+For instance, the following screenshots showcase multiple devices with Android, both with GMS and Non-GMS.
+The same app works without changing a single line of code, supporting multiple map provider implementations (Google Maps and OpenStreetMap).
 <div align="center">

 | Non-GMS</br>Kindle Fire HD 10 Kids | Non-GMS</br>Pixel 6 Pro | Non-GMS Device</br>Huawei P60     | GMS</br>Pixel 6a |